RangerMauve/blog.mauve.moe/slides/indexeddb/README.md

 ???

-Paging can be done by using the cursor's advance and continue methods instead of for of loops on the iterator.
+Paging can be done by stepping outside of the iterator and  using the cursor API's advance and continue methods instead of for of loops.
+Advance lets you skip ahead a few entries and continue is how you manually progress to the next item.

 ---